Stock market today: Wall Street rallies to records as Federal Reserve still sees rate cuts for 2024

 “I don’t think we really know whether this is a bump on the road or something more; we’ll have to find out,” Powell said about January and February's inflation data.
 “In the meantime, the economy is strong, the labor market is strong, inflation has come way down, and that gives us the ability to approach this question carefully.”

-Fed officials upgraded their forecasts for the U.S. economy’s growth this year, while also indicating them may end up keeping its main interest rate higher in 2025 and 2026 than earlier thought.
+Fed officials upgraded their forecasts for the U.S. economy’s growth this year, while also indicating they may end up keeping its main interest rate higher in 2025 and 2026 than earlier thought.

 “They probably figure they don’t need to cause a recession to tame inflation, and that’s a good thing,” said Brian Jacobsen, chief economist at Annex Wealth Management.